Netanyahu postpones ground operation in Gaza for 24 hours – reports

 Israel’s PM has reportedly pushed back by 24 hours an IDF ground invasion into Gaza, RT’s Middle East bureau chief said.
 The announcement precedes a series of critical international negotiations pushing for a ceasefire between the two sides.

+Hamas and Israel reportedly made progress during negotiations over the weekend, but both parties have yet to reach an agreement.
 Tel Aviv has demanded that Hamas cease all attacks on Israel for the next 15 years, and the right to target terrorists in Palestinian territory.
 Hamas refused those terms, and called on Israel to lift its longstanding blockade of Gaza.